Clarity-Digital-Twin/SeizureTransformer/SZCORE_INTEGRATION_PLAN.md

 ### What We ARE Doing:
 - ✅ Using `pip install timescoring` - it's an official package!
 - ✅ Creating a thin wrapper that calls the library
+- ✅ Building timescoring.Annotation directly from events (preferred)
-- ✅ Converting our checkpoint.pkl format to HED-SCORE TSV
+- ✅ Optionally supporting HED-SCORE TSV export (for artifacts)
 - ✅ Parallel architecture to NEDC (both are wrappers)

 ### Installation Instructions: